Ellon-M/group-capstone/README.md

 <!-- **This** is a simple webpage that displays scores, submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external [Leaderboard API service](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3) -->
+A web app that uses data from the [MealDB API](https://www.themealdb.com/api.php) to display various types of meals.
+Users can also like and comment on specific meals of choice thanks to the [Involvement API](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270) by Microverse.

 ## 🛠 Built With <a name="built-with"></a>